luizbrusa/Schedule-APP/README.md

 # Schedule-APP
- App Developed to Schedule tasks of clients in a Calendar using Full Calendar JavaScript Schedule APP, developed with Java Spring Boot, RESTFull API, Thymeleaf and PostgreSQL Database.
+ App Developed to Schedule tasks of clients in a Calendar using Full Calendar JavaScript Schedule APP, developed with Java Spring Boot, RESTFull API, Thymeleaf, SpringDoc Open API and MongoDB NoSQL Database.

- [Access Here](http://schedule-app-luiz.herokuapp.com/scheduleAPP/) the live Application published on [Heroku](https://www.heroku.com).

 ## Credits©️